A Generational Voice

 Guangcheng has visited over a dozen countries to speak about the importance of human rights, throughout Europe, Asia, and Central America.
 The work of the Center for Human Rights is of a global scope, promoting human dignity in China, the United States and throughout the world.
 Through his work on digital platforms, Guangcheng is able to have a limitless reach of listeners, especially in countries that respect freedom of speech.

-His new YouTube channel, The Barefoot Lawyer Reports, is produced for English speakers throughout the world.
+His new YouTube channel, The Barefoot Lawyer Reports podcast, is produced for English speakers throughout the world.
 Mr. Chen is happy and eager to engage in conversations with anyone about China or human rights, with his extensive experience and insider information about what is happening in China today, often not covered in the news.

 Additionally, the Barefoot Lawyer Podcasts, soon to be released, will provide periodic and deep analysis of current events concerning human rights.
 Mr. Chen will be joined by the renowned human rights expert, law professor William Saunders.